x-zheng16/x-zheng16.github.io/content/post/ssh_vm/index.md

 ## Step 5: Use VSCode Remote SSH Plugin

-Install VSCode and the following recommended plugin:
+Install VSCode and the following recommended plugins:

 > ### Remote
 >